kumojin/kumojin.github.io/_posts/2022-03-30-vue3-reactivity-composable-props.md

 Here's the answer: **The lifecycle hook**

 The setup (composition api) is run before everything.
-It takes the place of the `beforeCreated`/`Created` since they didn't exist anymore.
+It takes the place of the `beforeCreated`/`Created` since they don't exist anymore.
-So, what happens here is that the code is run on the created and never pass in the composable anymore because the props changes doesn't rerender the composable.
+So, what happens here is that the code is run on the created and never passes in the composable anymore because the prop changes don't re-renders the composable.
-Then the isSelectOption keep is initial value.
+Then the isSelectOption keep its initial value.

-To keep this reactivity going, we will need to add something to watch the props and update the isSelectedOption.
+To keep this reactivity going, we will need to add something to watch the prop and update the isSelectedOption.

 You should NOT use onUpdated in this case because if you do,